Ali-Mikael/Pen-testing/h4-cert.md

 **Q:** Nice one!
 Now that you got that funny little analogy out of the way, what's actually going on?

-**A:** Only accounting for `../` the application checks the string ones, removes only the inner sequence (the part that matches the simple pattern), unintentionally leaving behind a valid traversal sequence.
+**A:** Only accounting for `../` the application checks the string once, removes only the inner sequence (the part that matches the simple pattern), unintentionally leaving behind a valid traversal sequence.
 This leads to us escaping the control mechanism in a relatively simple but elegant fashion.